-St. George’s University School of Veterinary Medicine offers broad-based, contemporary programming especially designed for its international student body.
+St. George’s University School of Veterinary Medicine offers broad-based, contemporary programming specially designed for its international student body.
 Three years of study are completed on site in Grenada and a final year at an accredited affiliated school in North America or beyond.
 Upon graduation, each student determines the individual government entry requirements in the country or state where they intend to practice.

 This website provides information on the accreditation process and specific information on how the SGU community maintains standards of education.